 Degenerative Disc Disease Overview

-Degenerative disc disease is one of the most common causes of low back pain and also one of the most misunderstood.
-Many patients diagnosed with low back pain caused by degenerative disc disease are left wondering exactly what this diagnosis means for them.
-Common questions asked by many of our patients throughout Dallas, Irving, Red Oak, Plano, Southlake, Grapevine, Colleyville, Duncanville and throughout the DFW metroplex are:
+Degenerative disc disease is typically regarded as one of the most common causes of low back pain.
+It is also one of the most misunderstood diseases.
+Many patients who are diagnosed with low back pain caused by degenerative disc disease are left confused.
+They are uncertain as to what exactly this diagnosis means for them.

 - If I have low back pain from degenerative disc disease in my thirties, how much worse will it become with age?